Confidence intervals for functionals in constrained inverse problems via data-adaptive sampling-based calibration: Numerical experiments

-For both the smooth and adversarial experiments, we note the differences in coverage and expected length between the two Sliced interval constructions.
+For both experiments, we note the differences in coverage and expected length between the two Sliced intervals.
 Although both approaches theoretically compute the same interval, significant differences can arise from their construction.
-For instance, the Sliced Inverted intervals are constructed by accepting individual functional values, which makes each point's acceptance dependent upon the quality of the quantile regressor at that point.
-By contrast, since the Sliced Optimized intervals essentially smooth over the max quantiles as a function of the functional space, the intervals are less sensitive to the quantile regressor's performance at any individual point.
-In the above simulation studies, there were realizations of the data for which the Sliced Inverted construction only accepted a single functional value sample thereby making the confidence interval a single point.
+The Sliced Inverted intervals are constructed by accepting individual functional values, which makes each point's acceptance dependent upon the quality of the quantile regressor at that point.
+By contrast, since the Sliced Optimized intervals essentially smooth over the max quantiles as a function of the functional space, the intervals are less sensitive to quantile regressor performance at any individual point.
+In the above experiments, there were realizations of the data for which the Sliced Inverted construction only accepted a single functional value sample, thereby making the confidence interval a single point.
 We found the Sliced Optimized construction to be more robust in these settings as the max quantile values were shared in a sliding window over the functional space.